Anivive/vue3-form-wizard/README.md

 }
 ```

-You can then add the component to your template, where the `form` property is an array of objects for generating the form and `v-model` is where to store the data on your component.
+You can then add the component to your template, where the `form` property is an array of objects for generating the form and `v-model` is where to store the data on your component:

 ```html
 <vue-form-wizard :form="config" v-model="formData" />